 Occupational Therapy Services uses a collaborative approach to help address your concerns, using a holistic lens that considers your social, academic, and other contexts.
 Occupational therapy examines roles, habits, routines, values, and the environment around you, in order to meet your individualized needs.By its nature, occupational therapy's scope is broad, but the most common topics students address include:

-- Academics: time management, planning and organization, goal setting, improving focus, productivity, work-life balance, procrastination
+- Academics: time management, planning and organization, goal setting, improving focus, productivity, procrastination

-- Physical Health: sleep, self-care, healthy eating, weight management, exercise routines, migraines, ergonomics, activities of daily living
+- Physical Health: sleep, self-care, healthy eating, engaging in physical activity

-- Mental Health: morning and nighttime routines, managing stress and anxiety, functioning with non-visible disabilities
+- Mental Health: managing stress and anxiety, functioning with non-visible disabilities, work-life balance

-- Life Coaching: motivation, decision-making, problem-solving, accountability, values and goals
+- Life Coaching: motivation, decision-making, problem-solving, accountability, exploring values and goals

 - Transitions: adjusting to campus life, post-graduation plans, changes in roles or expectations

 These are individual sessions where the student works with an occupational therapist on an on-going basis to develop and meet the student’s goals.
 The occupational therapist will work with a student to develop goals in the first session, and subsequent sessions are spent checking in on goal progress, task analysis, developing new strategies, and sustaining healthy change.